zenaton-samples/hubspot-contacts-sync/README.md

 # Hubspot Contact Sync

-This Zenaton project shows how you can use the Hubspot integration to sync inbound contacts based on events happening inside your own application.
+This Zenaton project shows how you can use the Hubspot integration to sync inbound contacts and reach out at the right moment if a user is struggling to complete their activation process.

-The workflow launches when the user registers in the application.
-It checks to see if the user is an existing contact and updates their information or adds a new contact.
+The workflow launches when the user registers in the application and we create a contact in hubspot.
+The workflow waits for the first 'event' in the activation process and if the user completes it then it waits up to 20 minutes for the second event.
+If the user does not complete the second event, then we know there is a problem so they are marked as a 'user in trouble' so that someone can reach out to them (or other automations can be added like emails, etc)

 ## How to run it